 Project Angel Tree

 During Advent, St. John's participates in Project Angel Tree, which provides Christmas gifts to children of residents of the nearby prisons.
-The children's needs and desires are shared with the congregation in November, and gifts are purchased, wrapped & brought to the church before Thanksgiving.
+The children's needs and desires are shared with the congregation in November, and gifts are purchased & brought UNWRAPPED to the church before Thanksgiving.

 Each fall, St. John's provides backpacks full of school supplies to area school children.
 Purchasing backpacks and gathering school supplies begins in the spring and runs all summer, with the major efforts of packing and distributing occuring in August.
 You have opportunities to donate school supplies or volunteer to pack or distribute backpacks.
 Watch for announcements.